 Whippany Railway Museum (Whippany)

 Not only does this museum allow visitors to explore the history of New Jersey’s railroad history, but it offers old-fashioned train rides through the countryside on six weekends during the summer.
+Don’t forget to visit on National Ice Cream Day on July 7!
 Check the website for the complete excursion train ride schedule.

 Zimmerli Art Museum (New Brunswick)

 This Rutgers University-based museum strives to provide the surrounding community with world-class works of art.
-Don’t miss out on Free First Sunday (free admission on July 6) or one of many summer exhibits, like Bugs and Frogs and Toads!
-Oh My!
-Original Children’s Illustrations by Nancy Winslow Parker.
+Don’t miss out on the different types of art like the American Art collection.
+Check out one of many summer exhibits, like Irina Nakhova: Museum on the Edge.